UalbertaHackED/24-7-MD/README.md

 Future updates:<br />
-Provide a live real-time doctor chat in a vitrual talking room in app, which helps user who is immediately
+Provide a live real-time doctor chat in a vitrual talking room in app, which helps user who is immediately needs a doctor.
+This functionality will provide an opportunity for user to get in touch with doctors, even it is out of working time. <br />